waltertan12/blog/_drafts/2020-12-15-top-chef-inversion-of-control.md

 Instead of each chef having their own kitchen or pantry, they are given a kitchen or pantry at the time of cooking.
 This allows Top Chef to test each chef's `special cooking algorithm` as opposed to their kitchen or pantry.
 So, with respect to inversion of control, Top Chef really is testing how "good" a chef is.

 ### Unit Testing

+### TODO:
+- Title: Top Chef as a Testing Framework
+- Intro about top chef
+- Talk about top chef as a test
+	- what are we testing for?
+		- what is a top chef?
+		- what is a top restaurant?
+- Traditional model i.e. James Beard Best Chef
+	- Chef controls everything
+- Top Chef model
+	- Chef is given tools / constraints to work in
+- Disclaimer
+	- Top Chef is for entertainment
+	- categories blend together
+	- Thomas Keller might fail Top Chef but Top Chef winner might not earn 3 michelin stars (not the michelin stars are everything)